comictagger/comictagger/README.md

  $ pip3 install comictagger[GUI]
 ```

-There are two optional dependencies GUI and CBR.
-You can install the optional dependencies by specifying one or more of `GUI`,`CBR` or `all` in braces e.g. `comictagger[CBR,GUI]`
+There are optional dependencies.
+You can install the optional dependencies by specifying one or more of them in braces e.g. `comictagger[CBR,GUI]`

+Optional dependencies:
+1. `ICU`: Ensures that comic pages are supported correctly.
+This should always be installed. *Currently only exists in the latest alpha release *
+1. `CBR`: Provides support for CBR/RAR files.
+1. `GUI`: Installs the GUI.
+1. `7Z`: Provides support for CB7/7Z files.
+1. `all`: Installs all of the above optional dependencies.

 ### Chocolatey installation (Windows only)